-Derek asks "I have an issue that I want raise formally with my employer.
+Derek working in retail banking asks "I have an issue that I want raise formally with my employer.
 How do I go about doing this?"

 Hi Derek, Familiarise yourself with your company’s grievance procedure.
 Typically, you should try and resolve the issue informally.
 Speak to your manager and give them a chance to deal with your concerns.
 Generally, if they do not reply within a week, raise the issue to the company’s HR.
 If this fails, it is time to formally raise the issue in a letter of grievance.
 We can help you with this.